-Under the 5-year route, the requirements to be met by an applicant for leave to remain as a partner of a British citizen, a person present and settled in the UK, or a person in the UK with refugee leave or humanitarian protection under paragraph R-LTRP.1.1. of Appendix FM are that the applicant and their partner must be in the UK and have made a valid application for limited or indefinite leave to remain as a partner.
+Under the 5-year route, the requirements to be met by an applicant for leave to remain as a partner of a British citizen, a person present and settled, or a person with refugee leave or humanitarian protection under paragraph R-LTRP.1.1. of Appendix FM are that the applicant and their partner must be in the UK and have made a valid application for limited or indefinite leave to remain as a partner.
 And also the applicant must not fall for refusal under suitability and must meet the eligibility requirements relating to the relationship, immigration status, financial and English language requirements.

 - Sponsor is Present and Settled in the UK